 Children are one group that often suffers from the consequences of alcohol.
 The Opinion Index (OPI) shows that Swedes support Systembolaget's monopoly in order, amongst other things, to protect young people from the harmful effects of alcohol.
-In 2019 we founded, in partnership with a number of children's organisations and our subsidiary company, IQ, and launched a long-term initiative known as "Hangover-Free Childhood".
-A recent study shows that 320,000 children in Sweden are suffering due to a parent's alcohol consumption.
-Every child who suffers is one child too many.
-The aim of Barndom utan baksmälla is to make a difference for children suffering as a result of adults' problematic alcohol consumption.
-Our goal, through this venture, is to raise awareness of what to do if you suspect that a child in your surroundings is suffering, and we have produced a guide for those who are keen to help and to act - Avgörande ögonblick [Critical moment].
+In 2019 we founded, in partnership with a number of children's organi-

 We have also continued to hold our well-attended seminars nationwide during 2019.
-The main theme of this year's seminars was "Alcohol and working life".
+The main theme of this year's seminars was "Alcohol and working life".3